 Campers will be outside (almost) all the time, taking advantage of the backyard playground area and the beautiful Portland summer weather.
 Each week, kids will have the opportunity to transform the rich outdoor space into a world of their own imagination!
 This camp is best suited for ages 6-11 years old.

 - Dramatic play

 Dates & Times

-In order to keep the camp financially accessible, we are using a sliding scale fee between $50 and $350 per week, per participant.
-We encourage those that can afford to pay the full rate to do so.
-This allows us to offer a steeply discounted rate to those families who need it most.
+In order to keep the camp accessible, we are using a sliding scale fee between $50 and $350 per week, per participant.
+We encourage those who can afford to pay the full rate to please do so.
+This will allow us to offer a steeply discounted rate to those families who need it most.
 Below are suggested camp fees based on household income: